sorensen/aebleskiver/readme.md

 one alternate wood based theme, 'wooden.css'.
 I have more or less taken a [Zen Garden](http://www.csszengarden.com/) approach to create the theming options.

+## A word from the author

+This has been a weekend project for me to play around with the underlying technologies, but has grown beyond my initial plans and expectations.
+Feel free to use this project however you see fit, I do ask, however, that if you make changes that can benefit the community, to make a pull request with your updates.
+Cheers!